alx-sch/42_get_next_line/README.md

     -    **`char *ft_extract_line(char *stash)`** (orange): Extracts and returns a substring from the 'stash,' starting from the beginning and ending either at the first newline character (purple 'stash') or the NULL terminator (green 'stash').
 Returns NULL if the 'stash' is empty (blue 'stash').
     -    **`char *ft_trim_until_newline(char *stash)`** (light blue): Trims content from the 'stash,' including the first newline character, and returns the remaining content in a new string (purple 'stash').
 If no newline character is found in 'stash,' the function returns NULL (green and blue 'stash').
 - **Variables:**
    - **`static char *stash`**: The static variable that accumulates content from previous reads, storing data until a newline character is encountered or the EOF is reached.
 Before get_next_line() returns the extracted line, the 'stash' is updated to only contain content after the encountered newline character.
-Memory allocated for 'stash' can be freed by calling the function with an invalid file descriptor, e.g., `get_next_line(-1)`.
+Memory allocated for 'stash' can be freed by calling the function with an invalid file descriptor, e.g. `get_next_line(-1)`.
     - **`char *buffer`**: A temporary storage for reading data from a file descriptor.
 The content of the buffer is appended to the 'stash' after each read operation.
     -  **`BUFFER_SIZE`**: The size of the buffer used for reading from the file descriptor.
 It is good practice to provide the data type in the main.c as needed (e.g. `#define BUFFER_SIZE_TYPE size_t`).
     - **`FD_SIZE`** (bonus):  The maximum number of file descriptors the program is designed to handle.
 This value represents the size of the array (`static char *stash[FD_SIZE]`) used to store content for multiple file descriptors.
 It is good practice to provide the data type in the main.c as needed (e.g. `#define FD_SIZE_TYPE size_t`).